JurajNyiri/HomeAssistant-Tapo-Control/README.md

 Add cameras via Integrations (search for Tapo) in Home Assistant UI.

+Cameras are also automatically discovered when they are (re)connected to WIFI.

 To add multiple cameras, add integration multiple times.

 See [examples for lovelace cards](https://github.com/JurajNyiri/HomeAssistant-Tapo-Control/blob/main/examples/EXAMPLES_LOVELACE.md) or [examples for template entities](https://github.com/JurajNyiri/HomeAssistant-Tapo-Control/blob/main/examples/EXAMPLES_ENTITIES.md).